 Customers will not be able to enter or leave the railway station car park during the closure times.
 Pick up and drop off will be available on Schwabisch Gmund Way, Eldon Street North or Midland Street.

 Where vehicle users approach a road closure they will not be allowed access and an alternative route will need to be used.

-Market Gate Bridge will link the existing public transport and the Market Gate car park to The Glass Works as part of the redevelopment of Barnsley town centre.
+Market Gate Bridge will link the existing public transport and the Market Gate car park to The Glass Works.
 It will be fully accessible and will accommodate footfall on match days.

 For a full list of Barnsley FC fixtures, please visit the club website.
 Please note all fixtures are subject to change.

 More information on parking, including entering and leaving The Glass Works car park, can be found on our parking webpage.